 Afterwards a report is made about planned initiatives to meet the students' feedback.

-See the Study Assessment Action plan for the coming year here
+See the Action Plan for the Study Environment Assessment here